Maritrini00/gitReal/README.txt

 esto es pa leer
-the cake is a lie
+the cake is telling the truth